gz159/seislab/README.md

 # seislab
-some experiment program and script
+Some experimental programs and scripts